ProfessionalCSharp/ProfessionalCSharp2021/2_Libs/DependencyInjectionAndConfiguration/Readme.md

 # Readme - Code Samples for Chapter 15, Dependency Injection and configuration

+**Dependency Injection and Configuration** gives detail about how the Host class is used to configure a dependency injection container and the built-in options to retrieve configuration information from a .NET application with different configuration providers, including Azure App Configuration and user secrets.

 This chapter contains the following code samples:

 * WithDIContainer (with the DI container Microsoft.Extensions.DependencyInjection)